sjl-sjtu/GWAS_meta/README.md

 library(devtools)
 devtools::install_github("sjl-sjtu/GWAS_meta")
 ```
-Usage and example can be found at https://github.com/sjl-sjtu/GWAS_meta/blob/main/GWASmeta_0.1.0.pdf.
+Usage and examples can be found at https://github.com/sjl-sjtu/GWAS_meta/blob/main/GWASmeta_0.1.0.pdf.
 You can cite the work and find more methodological details about the package at [[1]](#rf1).
 This package is modified based on the Bayesian meta-analysis package "metabf" which is available at https://github.com/trochet/metabf.
 We appreciate the authors' work and details about the original edition can be found at [[2]](#rf2).

 ## Software
 An web tool to conduct GWAS meta-analysis using SMetABF is developed based on R Shiny.
 You can use the tool at https://sunjianle-sjtu.shinyapps.io/analycode/.
 Please uplaod your file according to the example format.
 The example data can be found at the folder https://github.com/sjl-sjtu/GWAS_meta/tree/main/data.